5rahim/seanime/CONTRIBUTING.md

 Here are some areas where you can contribute:

+### Clients

+You can help broaden the support for different platforms by creating clients for them, be it a port of the existing Web client or a new client built from scratch.

 ### Documentation

 Although the documentation has many details about the specific features, it may lack some important information